System Design Space

 Common problems and fixes

-Symptom: The model adapts to the evaluator: artificially lengthens answers, copies sources, and adds unnecessary disclaimers.
+Symptom: The model adapts to the checker: it artificially lengthens answers, copies sources, and adds caveats that do not improve the outcome for the user.

-Symptom: Instructions at the “be smart and useful” level do not turn into stable product results and a reproducible pipeline.
+Symptom: Instructions like “be smart and useful” do not translate into a stable product outcome or a reproducible working loop.

-Fix: Formalized intents, restrictions, test cases and quality metrics as mandatory release artifacts.
+Fix: Treat intent, constraints, test sets, and quality metrics as mandatory release artifacts.

 Related topic